 This course offers easily transferable skills that work at home with your families, which can be acquired through affordable, practical training which relates easily to everyday life for you, your families and others around you.

-From 2018, the eight week mindfulness course will offer exactly that.
+The transforming family life with mindfulness course will offer exactly that.
 An affordable, practical, fun and inspiring eight week adapted mindfulness course, which takes inspiration from traditional mindfulness programmes and provides you with skills that benefit you, your family and others around you without you having to embark upon an extensive training to become a meditation teacher.

-The introduction to mindfulness course is inspired by traditional mindfulness programmes, but has been adapted for today’s modern family and consists of eight modules, covered over eight weeks.
+This course is inspired by traditional mindfulness programmes, but has been adapted for today’s modern family and consists of eight modules, covered over eight weeks.
 It focuses on helping you develop your own mindful practice and looks at how you can adapt each of the mindfulness exercises for children so that incorporating mindfulness into family life is fun, effective and not boring for younger participants.

 Joining this course is an opportunity for personal growth and the beginning of an exciting lifelong journey discovering the benefits of mindfulness for yourself and those you care about.